 This shop has been compensated by Collective Bias, Inc. and its advertiser.
 All opinions are mine alone. #UltimateLitter #CollectiveBias

 Fast forward two and a half years, and Chloe’s world was turned upside down by a new baby in the house.
-She handled it like a champ.
+She handled it like a champ and I luckily checked out some tips on introducing a cat to your family beforehand which definitely helped.
 Now she’s been part of our household for 7 years and we’re about to change things up again.
 Seeing how we’ve done this to her before, I’ve been more aware of keeping her happy.

 Tips for keeping kitty comfortable while introducing new baby: